suryachand2k1/COLOR-IMAGE-STEGANOGRAPHY-USING-COLUMNAR-TRANSPOSITION-CIPHER/README.md

 # Download all the above code files and install python 3.7 with all packages as requirements.txt

-# Then run using command prompt
+# Then run using command prompt as shown in the above screen recording